agrogeophy/2nd_agrogeophysics_seminar/web/index.md

 ## Program overview

-The commity is currently working on the [seminar program](program).
+The committee is currently working on the call for abstracts and will then assemble a [seminar program](program).

 ## Contact